zhangnailiang/halo-python/README.md

 # Authors and acknowledgment

 Creator of the Github and first contributor to the project: Quentin Granier, Research Associate.
-Supervisor of the Project : Dr Yang Yang, contact: yiyinfeixiong@gmail.com.
+Supervisor of the Project: Special thanks to Dr. Yang Yang for his continuous support and guidance throughout this project.
+Contact: yiyinfeixiong@gmail.com.